BWEntertainment/Project-Rusty/README.md

 #### Changelogs
 _Latest version only.
 See [Information](#information) for details._
-> - Fixed the bug that occurred when the player attacked in another direction that they were facing
+> - Enemy slimes can now attack and kill you (takes three hits)
-> - Improved how the game handles the way the player is facing
+> - Slimes have a slight cooldown after hitting you, to allow you to recover before being hit again
-> - Several other bug-fixes and improvements for the back-end
+> * As you can see in the version, this is 0.15.1.
+The .1 at the end of an update will now mean it’s version of the update shown before it.
+For example, 0.15.1 is the first part of the update 0.15

 #### Information